Single Audit Primer – Video Course includes an online video and a self-study manual for 3 hours of CPE credit.

 - Identify the ideal structure for a compliance finding

 - Identify the products included in the Single Audit package

 Program level: Basic

 Who should attend: Auditors

-Instructional method: Video with online quiz: QAS SS
+Instructional method: Video with online qualified assessment.
+QAS SS

 Author: Leita Hart-Fanta, CPA, CGFM, CGAP

 This course is also included in the Single Audit Bundle.